======================================================================

 wearing business suits (with neckties) customary in the professional

-workplace in the early 1980s, it evolved by the 1990s into a more
+workplace in the early 1980s, it evolved into a more relaxed, casual

-casual" style of dress that the Silicon Valley computer industry
+adopting the "business casual" style of dress that the Silicon Valley

 Beginning in 1984, the last five minutes or so featured 'Random